Anything Goes (Florida Georgia Line album)

 Anything Goes is the second studio album by American country music duo Florida Georgia Line.
 It was released on October 14, 2014, by Republic Nashville.
 The release of the album was announced August 15 from Central Park in New York City on Good Morning America.
 The album was produced by Joey Moi.
 Its first single, "Dirt", became Florida Georgia Line's sixth number one hit when it peaked at number one on the Billboard Hot Country Songs chart.
+The duo embarked on the Anything Goes Tour to further promote the album.

 Critical reception

 Anything Goes has received mixed reviews from critics.
 Writing for Allmusic, Stephen Thomas Erlewine criticized the anonymity of the duo and their music, claiming that "they're playing to the largest possible audience, so nobody should be surprised that Anything Goes is so broad it avoids such messiness as personality."
 He awarded the album 3 stars out of 5.
 Tom Roland awarded the album 4 out of 5 stars in his review for Billboard, saying that "it shores up the duo's country flanks, and demonstrates that FGL intends to aggressively protect its progressive place in the genre, one that the act essentially designed on its own."